-The soil of your garden must meet all the nutrients required to keep your veggies in tip-top shape and it would be best to prepare the necessary nutrients for your veggies to help it grow.
+The soil of your garden must meet all the nutrients required to keep your veggies in tip-top shape, and it would be best to prepare the necessary nutrients for your vegetables to help it grow.
 Organic fertilizers should be locally available in nearby nurseries.
-Be prepared with these at hand if the area you’ll be planting it doesn’t have the best soil.
+Be equipped with these at hand if the area you'll be planting it doesn't have the best soil.

 9. Don't invest too much in gardening tools

-Remember that you’re just starting so the basics would be a shovel, fork, and trowel.
+Remember that you're just starting, so the basics would be a shovel, fork, and spade.
 A tiller may also be added.
-Once you’ve got this gardening business down in the hole, you can then start to add hoes, stakes, pruners, sprinklers, and maybe get an irrigation system installed.
+Once you've got this gardening business down in the hole, you can then start to add hoes, stakes, pruners, sprinklers, and maybe get an irrigation system installed.
 Don't forget to incorporate weatherproof furniture for a resting place while tending to your precious crops.

-Remember that you are a beginnerTreat your garden with curiosity and if your crop dies or it didn’t grow like you expected it to, learn from your mistake and start again.
-Get tips from your local nurseries or check for tips online to better your skills, but the most important thing is to have fun as gardening is hard work but the fruits, or rather veggies, of your labor are so much worth the effort.
+Remember that you are a beginnerTreat your garden with curiosity, and if your crop dies or it didn't grow as you expected it to, learn from your mistake and start again.
+Get tips from your local nurseries or check for advice online to better your skills, but the most important thing is to have fun as gardening is hard work, but the fruits, or instead veggies, of your labor are so much worth the effort.